keyboardcrunch/SentinelOne-ATTACK-Queries/queries.md

 ### T1055.012 Process Hollowing
 Atomics: [T1055.012](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1055.012/T1055.012.md)

-Detect Process Hollowing using the Start-Hollow powershell script, through CommandLine or CommandScript indicators.
+Detect Process Hollowing using the Start-Hollow powershell script, through CommandLine and CommandScript indicators.

 The `IndicatorCategory = "Injection"` has a lot of noise, but in the future a combination of `EventType = "Duplicate Process Handle" AND TgtProcRelation = "storyline_child"` joined with some `ChildProcCount` or `CrossProcCount` > 0 may help filter the noise.